 On the NorthLink WA northern section, CPB Contractors is seeking to achieve an excellent rating for both the Design and As-Built stages of the project under the Infrastructure Sustainability Council of Australia's rating scheme.
 The Project has been registered for both phases of the rating.
-Currently, the project has a tracked score of 73 points, placing it at an excellent rating (on-target).
-Submission is expected at the end of 2018.
-As-Built score tracking will begin in 2019, with submission of the As-Built rating expected in late 2019
+Currently, the project has a tracked score of 76 points, placing it at an excellent rating (on-target).
+Submission is expected in November 2019.
+As-Built score tracking will began in 2019, with submission of the As-Built rating expected in 2020.